 The Roland Garros final between Aryna Sabalenka and Coco Gauff will start at 9:00 AM (ET).

-Gianni Taina is a bilingual journalist, fluent in English and Spanish, with a specialization in soccer, the NBA, and tennis.
+Gianni Taina is a bilingual journalist, fluent in English and Spanish, with a specialization in soccer, NBA, and tennis.
 He began his professional career in 2020 with Mundo Deportivo US, where he first established himself as a writer.
 Throughout his career, Gianni has covered major sports events such as the FIFA World Cup in Qatar, the NBA Finals, and Grand Slam tournaments like the French Open.
 His ability to report on real-time events and perform well under pressure has made him a valuable member of a top-tier team of journalists.
-In 2024, he joined Bolavip US, where he now covers a wide range of sports, including European soccer, MLS, and the NBA.
+In 2024, he joined Bolavip US, bringing his expertise in soccer, NBA, and tennis to deliver original content while providing live coverage of important events.